status-im/nim-graphql/docs/api.md

     - `addVar(ctx: ContextRef, name: string, val: bool)`
     - `addVar(ctx: ContextRef, name: string)`.
 Add a `null` variable.

-  - `parseVar(ctx: ContextRef, name: string, value: string): ParseResult`.
+  - `parseVar(ctx: ContextRef, name: string, value: string | openArray[byte]): ParseResult`.
 Add new variable to the system by parsing a text string.
   - `addResolvers(ctx: ContextRef, ud: RootRef, typeName: Name, resolvers: openArray[(string, ResolverProc)])`.
 Add a list of resolvers to the system.
     - `addResolvers(ctx: ContextRef, ud: RootRef, typeName: string, resolvers: openArray[(string, ResolverProc)])`
   - `createName(ctx: ContextRef, name: string): Name`. `respMap` will need a name from the system using this proc.
   - `executeRequest`.
 This is your main entrance to the execution engine.
   - `validate`.
 Usually you don't need to call this directly.
   - `parseSchema(ctx: ContextRef, schema: string): ParseResult`.
 Parse a scheme from text string.
-  - `parseSchemaFromFile(ctx: ContextRef, fileName: string): ParseResult`.
+  - `parseSchemaFromFile(ctx: ContextRef, fileName: string | openArray[byte]): ParseResult`.
-  - `parseQuery(ctx: ContextRef, query: string): ParseResult `.
+  - `parseQuery(ctx: ContextRef, query: string | openArray[byte]): ParseResult `.
 Parse queries from text string.
   - `parseQueryFromFile(ctx: ContextRef, fileName: string): ParseResult`.
   - `purgeQueries(ctx: ContextRef, includeVariables: bool)`.
 A server will often call this to remove unused queries.
   - `purgeSchema(ctx: ContextRef, includeScalars, includeResolvers: bool)`.
 Probably not need to call this often.